Frequently Asked Questions

 Where are you located?

 We are located at 5316 7005 Fairmount Drive SE.
-There is a free lot parking for your convenience.
+There is ample, free parking for your convenience.
 There is elevator access and we are wheelchair accessible.
-If you are taking public transit, we are near Chinook LRT station.
+If you are taking public transit, we are near the Chinook LRT station and along the number 10 bus route.

 What is your approach to health?